Code-Institute-Submissions/marco-deb/README.md

 ![Courses Page](assets/readme-images/courses1.png)
 ![Courses Page](assets/readme-images/courses2.png)

-## Products page
+## Products page for a course

 Contents of the a products page:

 - The first thing after the navbar the user will be presented with the option to choose a Dark or light background color for the page. for many people it is easier for the eyes to read on a dark background.
 Therefor I wanted to provide this option to make it easier and more pleasant for the user to read.
 Also the font color also changes to contrast the chosen background color.
+The settings will be stored in the local storage.

 ![Dark & Light buttons](assets/readme-images/buttons-light.png)
 ![Dark & Light buttons](assets/readme-images/buttons-dark.png)